thanhhui1709/Unity-Intern-Test/README.md

 Unity Intern Test
 Task 1: Re-skin

+Go to Prefabs.

-Go to the prefab folder and replace all item sprites with fish sprites.
+Replace all item sprites with fish sprites.

-Task 2: Game Feature Implementation
+Task 2: Core Features
-Step 1: Create Bottom Row Object
+Step 1: Bottom Row

-Create a new class BottomRow.
+Create a new class: BottomRow.

-Assign its transform and configure its settings inside GameSettings.
+Configure its Transform.

-In GameSettings, add a new parameter: bottomCellSize.
+In GameSettings, add a new variable: bottomCellSize.

-Step 2: Disable Item Dragging on the Board
+Step 2: Disable Dragging on Board

+In BoardController:

-In BoardController, comment out (or disable) all methods related to item movement/interaction such as:
+Comment out all functions related to item movement/interaction (e.g. Hint, Collapse, ShiftDown, …).

-Hint

-Collapse

-ShiftDown

-… and any other similar functions.

-Purpose: Items should only spawn once and cannot interact with each other.
+Goal: Items should spawn only once and remain static (no interaction with each other).

-Step 3: Add Features to Bottom Cell
+Step 3: Bottom Cell Features

-Implement the following functions inside BottomCell:

-AddToBottom: Handle logic when an item is selected and moved into the bottom row.
+AddToBottom: Handles selecting an item → moves it down into the bottom row.

+CheckMatch:

-CheckMatch: Check if items in the bottom row match.
-If yes → remove them and shift the remaining items to the left.
+If 3 or more items in the bottom row match → destroy them.

+Remaining items shift left to fill empty spaces.

-ShiftLeft: Shift items left if there are empty spaces.
+ShiftLeft: Push items left if there are gaps.

+ShiftRight:

-ShiftRight: If a new item from the board matches one already in the bottom row, insert it and push other items to the right.
+If a selected board item matches an item in the bottom row,

+Insert it and push the other items to the right.

 CheckEmptyItem / CheckFullItem:

-Check whether the bottom row still has free space.

-If the row is full → trigger the Lose condition.

-Step 4: Adjust Gameplay Rules

-Board size: Change rows and columns to 6x6 for balance and to ensure enough item types.

-Spawn rule:

-Replace the old spawn logic with a new one:

-Each item type must spawn in multiples of 3 (e.g. 3, 6, 9, …).

-First, spawn 3 of each type.

-Then, spawn the remaining items randomly, ensuring the total count of each type is divisible by 3.

-After spawning → run the existing Shuffle() function to randomize.

-Step 5: Auto Win / Auto Lose Features

-AutoWin: Automatically pick matching items until all are cleared.

-AutoLose: Automatically pick non-matching items until the bottom row is full and no matches are possible.

-GameManager changes:

-Add public GetLevelType() to customize gameplay for different modes.

-Move Mode: Lose if the bottom row is full.
-Items cannot be added back once placed.

-Time Mode: The game continues even if the bottom row is full.
-Items can still be added.

-Update BoardController input handling to respect these conditions.

-UI changes:

-In UIPanelGame, add two new buttons: Auto Win and Auto Lose.

-Subscribe their events to trigger AutoWin() and AutoLose() in UIManager → GameManager.

-Step 6: Display Win / Lose States

-Add new game states: Win and Lose.

-Initially, only Win screen is shown on game end → split them into two states.

-In GameManager:

-Add a state parameter for WaitBoardController.

-Add a state parameter for OnConditionComplete in LevelCondition.

-Create a new UI panel:

-UIPanelGameWin → for win screen.

-UIPanelGameOver → for lose screen.

-Task 3: Separate Game Modes

-Since the code is already optimized, just separate the modes into two different buttons.

-Add a new button and assign it to Timer Mode.

-When the timer runs out, the game state changes to Game Over (instead of default Win).

-Animations:

-Use DoTween for all item movement animations.
+Detect if bottom row is empty or full.

+If full → trigger Lose condition.

+Step 4: Gameplay Adjustments

+Change board size to 6x6 for balance.

+New Spawn function (replacing old one):

+Each item type count must be divisible by 3.

+Start by spawning 3 of each item type.

+Randomly generate the rest.

+Ensure total count per type is divisible by 3.

+Shuffle the board using the provided Shuffle() function.

+Step 5: Auto Win / Lose

+AutoWin: Automatically select matching items until the board is cleared.

+AutoLose: Automatically select mismatched items → bottom row fills up with non-matching items.

+GameManager updates:

+Add a public method: GetLevelType().

+Used to customize gameplay by mode:

+Move Mode:

+Lose if bottom row is full.

+Do not allow adding items back once they are dropped.

+Time Mode:

+Continue playing even if bottom row is full.

+Allow adding items again.

+UI Updates:

+In UIPanelGame:

+Add 2 new buttons → Auto Win & Auto Lose.

+Subscribe them to events that trigger auto play modes.

+In UIMainManager:

+Add methods AutoWin() and AutoLose() → call corresponding methods in GameManager.

+Step 6: Display Win / Lose

+Extend game states in GameManager: add Win and Lose.

+Separate panels:

+UIPanelGameWin: shows Win Screen.

+UIPanelGameOver: shows Lose Screen.

+Update logic:

+Add a parameter state in WaitBoardController (GameManager).

+Add state parameter in OnConditionComplete (LevelCondition).

+These decide which panel to display (Win or Lose).

+Task 3: Additional Requirements

+Split the two modes into separate buttons:

+Add a new button in the main menu for Timer Mode.

+When time runs out → trigger Game Over (instead of default Win).

+Item movement animations:

+Use DoTween for smooth transitions.